vrombas/personal-website-next/content/eng210_essay.md

-# Review of Made to Stick & The Computer Science of Human Decisions
+# A Review of Made to Stick & The Computer Science of Human Decisions

 #### April 1, 2021